Electricity is a secondary energy source

 Before electricity became widely available, about 100 years ago, candles, whale oil lamps, and kerosene lamps provided light; iceboxes kept food cold; and wood-burning or coal-burning stoves provided heat.

 Scientists and inventors have worked to decipher the principles of electricity since the 1600s.
-Benjamin Franklin, Thomas Edison, and Nikola Tesla made notable contributions to our understanding and use electricity.
+Benjamin Franklin, Thomas Edison, and Nikola Tesla made notable contributions to our understanding and use of electricity.

 Before 1879, direct current (DC) electricity was used in arc lights for outdoor lighting.
 In the late 1800s, Nikola Tesla pioneered the generation, transmission, and use of alternating current (AC) electricity, which reduced the cost of transmitting electricity over long distances.
 Tesla's inventions brought electricity into homes to power indoor lighting and into factories to power industrial machines.